tinopreter/SeeName/README.md

 This is a lazy man's tool for CNAME lookups.
 It's technically a wrapper for the **dig** tool.
 Initially, I opted for the **hosts** tool, but that tool wasn't recursive, when a domain has 2 CNAMEs (or more), The hosts tool only shows one.
 Hence why I went for _dig_.
+You'll find weird code, buggy code..and sick! code .hehe

+**You should have the Dig tool installed**

 **Usage:**